+CONTRACT FOR: CONTRACT DATED: CONTRACT

+TO OWNER: (Name and address) CONTRACT DATED: SURETY

+TO OWNER: (Name and address) CONTRACT DATED: SURETY

+SURETY · 🔲

+OTHER

+OTHER

+In accordance with the provisions of the Contract between the Owner and the Contractor as indicated above, the

+(Insert name and address of Surety)

+on bond of (Insert name and address of Contractor), SURE ΓΥ,

+, CONTRACTO

-CONTRACT FOR: CONTRACT DATED: CONTRACT DATED: OWNER CONTRACT DATED: OWNER CONTRACT DATED: OTHER TO OWNER: (Name and address) CONTRACT DATED: SURETY OTHER TO OWNER: (Name and address) CONTRACT DATED: SURETY OTHER SURE IY In accordance with the provisions of the Contract between the Owner and the Contractor as indicated above, the (Insert name and address of Surety) on bond of (Insert name and address of Contractor), SURET , CONTRACTO hereby approves of the final payment to the Contractor, and agrees that final payment to the Contractor shall not relieve the Surety of any of its obligations to (Insert name and address of Owner) , OWNE as set forth in said Surety's bond.
+hereby approves of the final payment to the Contractor, and agrees that final payment to the Contractor shall not relie the Surety of any of its obligations to (Insert name and address of Owner) ve

+, OWN ER,

+as set forth in said Surety's bond.

 IN WITNESS WHEREOF, the Surety has hereunto set its hand on this date: (Insert in writing the month followed by the numeric date and year.)

+(Surety)

+(Signature of authorized representative)

+Attest:

-(Surety) (Signature of authorized representative) Attest: (Seal) (Printed name and title) CAUTION: You should sign an original AIA Contract Document, on which this text appears in RED.
+(Seal) (Printed name and title) CAUTION: You should sign an original AIA Contract Document, on which this text appears in RED.
 An original assures that